 If you enjoy working on cars and problem-solving then Automotive Engineering could be just the career for you.

 This programme will give you a real taste for the industry.
 You’ll spend your time getting your hands dirty in NMIT’s automotive workshops learning how cars and engines work and finding out about fault-finding and what automotive engineers do in their jobs.
-You will have the opportunity to pull apart and reassemble car engines, change tyres and balance wheels, while learning about the location and function of vehicle systems and components.
+You’ll have the opportunity to pull apart and reassemble car engines, change tyres and balance wheels, while learning about the location and function of vehicle systems and components.

 Give it a go and see if Automotive Engineering is for you!